Off Campus Education

 The time a RAP student spends at school and on the work site is quite flexible.
 The student, school and employer jointly agree to a suitable schedule.
 The student might work as a RAP apprentice for a semester, half a day, or one or two days a week.
 Summers, holidays and weekends are also an option to get the most out of this opportunity.
-If a student is interested in RAP please contact Mr. Martinson or talk to their grade Counsellor.
+If a student is interested in RAP please contact their grade level administrator.

 Health Services Youth Initiative- This is an opportunity for grade 11 students to explore the health industry and enhance career development through observation and experience.
 This program provides an opportunity to gain work-based learning in a variety of health care settings including hospitals, labs, clinics and long term care facilities for six weeks during the summer break.
 Students earn at least minimum wage and will earn high school credits.
-If you’re interested come and see Mr. Martinson
+If you’re interested see your grade level administrator.